andr6/Banzai/common/README.md

-### Psuedo-environment variables for use within the AppSec pipeline containers.
+#### Common Psuedo-environment variables for use between AppSec pipeline containers.